uri-library-data-services/iassist-preview/content/blog/iassisters-and-librarians-are-doin-it-themselves.md

 and long discussions, in a private collegiate setting.
 Emphasis is placed on facilitation and individual learning rather than long lectures and passive listening.
-MANTRA modules are used as reading assignments and reflective writing questions are designed to help librarians \'put themselves in the shoes of the researcher\'.
+MANTRA modules are used as reading assignments and reflective writing questions are designed to help librarians 'put themselves in the shoes of the researcher'.
 Learning is reinforced and put into practice through an independent study assignment of completing and publishing an interview with a researcher using the Data Curation Profile framework developed by D2C2 at Purdue University Libraries.

  The kit includes:

- \* Promotional slides for the RDM Training Kit
+ * Promotional slides for the RDM Training Kit

-\* Training schedule
+* Training schedule

-\* Research Data MANTRA online course by EDINA and Data Library, University of Edinburgh: <http://datalib.edina.ac.uk/mantra>
+* Research Data MANTRA online course by EDINA and Data Library, University of Edinburgh: <http://datalib.edina.ac.uk/mantra>

-\* Reflective writing questions
+* Reflective writing questions

-\* Selected group exercises (with answers) from UK Data Archive, University of Essex - /Managing and sharing data: Training resources./ September, 2011 (PDF).
+* Selected group exercises (with answers) from UK Data Archive, University of Essex - /Managing and sharing data: Training resources./ September, 2011 (PDF).
 Complete RDM Resources Training Pack available:
 <http://data-archive.ac.uk/create-manage/training-resources>

-\* Podcasts (narrated presentations) for short talks by the original Edinburgh speakers (including from the DCC) if running course without 'live' speakers.
+* Podcasts (narrated presentations) for short talks by the original Edinburgh speakers (including from the DCC) if running course without 'live' speakers.

-\* Presentation files - if learners decide to take turns presenting each topic.
+* Presentation files - if learners decide to take turns presenting each topic.

-\* Evaluation forms
+* Evaluation forms

-\* Independent study assignment: Data Curation Profile, from D2C2, Purdue University Libraries.
+* Independent study assignment: Data Curation Profile, from D2C2, Purdue University Libraries.
 Resources available:
 <http://datacurationprofiles.org/>